platformsh/platformsh-docs/src/configuration/services/redis.md

     type: redis:3.0
 ```

-In your ``.platform.app.yaml``, configure the relationship and enable the [PHP redis extension](user_guide/reference/toolstacks/php/index.html#php-extensions.md) if you are using PHP:
+If you are using PHP, configure the relationship and enable the [PHP redis extension](/languages/php.md#php-extensions.md) in your `.platform.app.yaml`.

 ```yaml
 runtime: